Ariel-Yu/database-kubernetes/kubernetes/1-architecture.md

 * Pod managers, managing pods with different manners
   * [Replicaset](https://github.com/Ariel-Yu/knowledge-bases/blob/master/kubernetes/3.2-replicasets-&-repliation-controllers.md): Ensure that the desired number of pods are running in the cluster.
 The pods can be deployed on the same or different nodes
-  * [Deployment](https://github.com/Ariel-Yu/knowledge-bases/blob/master/kubernetes/3.3-deployments.md): Create and kill pods of the same container in random sequence
+  * [Deployment](https://github.com/Ariel-Yu/knowledge-bases/blob/master/kubernetes/3.3-deployments.md): Create and kill pods of the same container in random sequence.
+A replicaset will be created along with deployment creation
   * Daemonset: Ensure that a container is deployed to all the nodes (one pod one node)
   * Statefulset: Create and kill pods of the same container in sequence
   * Job